nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [my_wrds_username@wrds-cloud-login1-h ~]$ qsub my_program.sh
 ```

-> The command `qstat` allows to check the status of the job running.
-If no result is returned, then it means that no job is currently running or queued, i.e. that all jobs have been completed.

 The Grid Engine will then run the batch job and return several output files to the same directory as the wrapper script (as instructed by `#$ -cwd`): a my_program.csv file, which is the output of the Python program; a my_program.sh.o##### file, which is the Grid Engine file that contains all the output from the my_program.sh file; a my_program.sh.e##### file, which contains all the errors of the my_program.sh file. ##### stands for the Grid Engine job number.

 > Note that running the program multiple times will overwrite the my_program.csv file with the new output.
 To avoid this, it is sufficient to rename the initial output with the command `mv my_program.csv new_name.csv`.
 On the contrary, the Grid Engine output and error files are not overwritten as their name contains the job number, which makes them unique.